gjwdyk/Notes-K8s/README.md

 ![K8s Cluster Logical Diagram with Big-IP CIS](Figures/K8sClusterLogicalDiagramBigIPOneNICIncoming.png)

-This CloudFormation Template is intermediary, since the One NIC / One Logical Leg / One SubNet configuration implies greater difficulties in managing traffic on both direction; and impossible to add Lambda Function which needs to interact to external services in the Internet.
+The [CF_F5_1NIC_CIS_K8s.json](CF/CF_F5_1NIC_CIS_K8s.json) CloudFormation Template is intermediary, since the One NIC / One Logical Leg / One SubNet configuration implies greater difficulties in managing traffic on both direction; and not practical / very complicated to add Lambda Function which needs to interact to external services in the Internet.
 The CloudFormation will be further developed to have multiple NIC as below:

 ![K8s Cluster Logical Diagram with Big-IP Multi NIC](Figures/CISMultiNICK8s.png)